gmih/gmih.github.io/pages/raiding/index.md

 For the purposes of our priority and loot history calculation, a minor upgrade is considered to be 10 or fewer ilvls difference from what you have access to.
 If you REALLY want the item, you can still ask for it as a major upgrade.
 The decision is up to you.

-If you’re unhappy with a loot decision, contact the Loot Master (Milou) after raid in-game or by forum PM to explain your concern.
+If you’re unhappy with a loot decision, contact the Loot Master (Morstubites) after raid in-game, in Discord, or by forum PM to explain your concern.
 From there, officers will discuss the issue and get back to you.
 It's important for us to hear your concerns and make our loot system better over time.